vinyldns/rfcs/text/0000-shared-zones.md

 ## Shared Zone Design
 Zones will be designated as `shared` by setting a `shared` flag (boolean) on the zone itself.
 The flag should default to _false_.  *Note: This flag is actually already present, so the only change will be to allow the flag to be set from the API and UI.*  The `shared` flag can only be set:

+1. Only VinylDNS Admins will have the ability to designate a zone as shared.
 1. Add a `shared` flag to the `JSON` Zone model that will allow the alternative access control model.
 1. Add a `shared` flag in the portal when connecting to a zone (defaults to off)
-1. Add a `shared` flag in the portal's Zone Management screen that allows zone admins and VinylDNS admins to turn on/off shared zone management.
+1. Add a `shared` flag in the portal's Zone Management screen that allows VinylDNS admins to turn on/off shared zone management.
 Turning the flag off should simply disable the shared zone access check for future updates, and should _not_ attempt to clean up or clear the owners on the record sets.
-1. Add a `shared` query parameter when listing and searching zones, should default to `false` if not present.
 1. Add a `shared` column in the `zone` table (default false)
-1. Users should have the ability to see their records (records they are in the owning group for) in shared zones.
+1. Users _will not_ have the ability to see records in shared zones, unless they have access as VinylDNS Admin, Zone Admin, or via an ACL rule.

 ## Record Ownership Design
 Record ownership will be _optional_ in the system.
 The property will be added to all `RecordSet`s, with the possibility of being `null`.